tom-seddon/beeblink/docs/fs.md

 Produce wide *INFO output showing server modification time of each file.
 Designed for use in 80 column modes, but readable in 40.

+# `*OPT` options

+## `*OPT 4,x`

+Set the drive's boot option to `x`, where 0 means no boot, 1 means `*LOAD !BOOT`, 2 means `*RUN !BOOT` and 3 means `*EXEC !BOOT`.

+## `*OPT 240,x`

+(only relevant for Tube Serial)

+Set the number of OSBGET read-ahead bytes to `x`.
+The read-ahead bytes reduce back-and-forth between Beeb and PC when doing runs of OSBGET calls, improving the throughput, at the cost of creating more work if some other filing system call is made beween OSBGET calls.

+The default is 15.

 # `BLCONFIG` options

 To switch an option on, use `*BLCONFIG X+`, where `X` is that option's